Big-box store: Republic of Ireland

 In Ireland, large merchandise stores in the style of U.S. superstores were not a part of the retail sector until the late 20th century.
-Dunnes Stores have traditionally had a supermarket-plus-household-and-clothes model and now have some large stores.
+Dunnes Stores has traditionally had a supermarket-plus-household-and-clothes model and now have some large stores.
 Tesco Ireland now runs upwards of 19 hypermarkets across the country.

 New Zealand

 The big-box phenomenon hit New Zealand in the late 1980s, with the introduction of Kmart Australia and later the "Warehouse" superstore, a local company.
-Mitre 10 New Zealand opened their first Mega in 2004 at Hastings, New Zealand six months before the Australian Mega store; it opened to great success with 20 more stores opening within two years.
+Mitre 10 New Zealand opened their first Mega in 2004 at Hastings six months before the Australian Mega store; it opened to great success with 20 more stores opening within two years.
 Australian-owned Bunnings Warehouse opened its first store in New Zealand in 2006.

 United Kingdom

-In the United Kingdom, Makro and Costco membership-only warehouse club stores have been around for 4 decades.
+In the United Kingdom, Makro and Costco membership-only warehouse club stores have been around for four decades.
 General merchandise shops along the lines of U.S. superstores are not a large part of the retail sector, but this has been changing in recent years, with the creation of extra-large supermarkets such as Tesco and Asda selling a broader range of non-food goods, typically in out-of-town shopping centres or retail parks.
 As in the US, such large shops are sometimes called anchor tenants.
 The growth of online retail and budget retail has led to these chains moving away from the large out-of-town supermarkets which have waned in popularity.

 The term "big-box store" is not used in the UK.
 "Superstore" is sometimes used, but with a slightly different meaning: on road signs it means "large supermarket"; in self-service shop names it denotes an outlet larger than that particular chain's usual size.